 In order to keep our homes warm and cozy for the season, it is important to remember to winterize for the season.
-By completing a few simple tasks, you can not only save money but keep your home in great condition for years to come.
+By completing a few simple tasks to winterize your home, you can not only save money but keep your home in great condition for years to come.

-Here are the 7 essentials to winterizing your home for the season – for both inside and outside your Colorado home:
+Here are the 7 essentials to winterizing your Colorado home for the season – for both inside and outside your Colorado home: